intel-secl/sample-sgx-attestation/README.md

 sgx-attested-app | Attested App Service | Go            | Yes                     | Yes
 libenclave      | SGX Enclave Workload           | C/C++            | Yes                      | Yes

-### Secret Provisioning Workflow:
+### Quote Verification and Secret Provisioning Workflow:

 1. The attestingApp will transmit a CONNECT message to the attestedApp service over a TCP socket.
-2. The attestedApp service, parses the CONNECT request and fetches the quote from the SGX workload running inside the SGX enclave.
+2. The attestedApp service, parses the CONNECT request and fetches the enclave's SGX quote.
 "The extended quote" is sent back in the response - containing the quote and the enclave's public key.
 3. The attestingApp parses the response, extracts the quote and verifies it with SQVS and compares a subset of the fields extracted from the quote against those in a hardcoded quote policy file.
 4. The enclave's public key is extracted out of the extended quote, and a symmetric secret wrapping key (SWK) is generated and wrapped using the enclave public key.
+5. The attestingApp ensures that the public key has been generated in the enclave by comparing its hash to the hash included in the quote.
-5. This wrapped SWK is sent to the attestedApp, which inturn passes it to the SGX enclave app.
+6. The wrapped SWK is sent to the attestedApp, which inturn passes it to the SGX enclave.
-6. The enclave then extracts the SWK out of the payload and responds if it is able to do so.
+7. The enclave then extracts the SWK out of the payload and responds if it is able to do so.
 This response is transmitted back to the attestingApp.
-7. The attestingApp then sends the secret payload wrapped using the SWK to the attestedApp service.
+8. The attestingApp then sends the secret payload wrapped using the SWK to the attestedApp service.
-8. The attestedApp service passes it on to SGX workload inside the enclave.
+9. The attestedApp service passes it on to SGX workload inside the enclave.
 If the secret is unwrapped using the SWK inside the enclave, then the success response is sent back to the attestingApp.